dev-xo/remix-saas/README.md

 ### ▫️ Authentication Strategies

-To provide Authentication to our App, we will need to configure and get the API Keys from our Socials Providers.
+To provide Authentication to our App, we will need to get the API Keys from our Socials Providers.
 Below here you can find all template's Providers OAuth Documentations.

 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2)